Carnism Debunked

 As humans, we are born into a world where all consumerist actions cause harm in one way or another.
 But to say we shouldn't bother minimising our harm in one area just because we are causing harm in other areas is a complete cop-out.
 To use an analogy: if you are a lifeguard and see a group of people drowning, should you not bother to jump in and save any because you can't save them all?
 This is what you're doing when you continue to fund animal oppression simply because you can't stop all oppression.

 With regards to there being animal products in everyday items such as car tyres, windows, walls, etc., we shouldn't be focusing on 2% of the problem.
-The 55 billion land animals and 90 billion marine animals massacred every year are massacred by the meat, dairy, egg, leather, wool, and fish industries—not the car tyre industry.
+The 83 billion land animals and trillions of marine animals massacred every year are massacred by the meat, dairy, egg, leather, wool, and fish industries—not the car tyre industry.
 Not the glass industry.
 So let's focus on the extremely simple and practical solution of boycotting meat, dairy, egg, leather, wool, etc. and then we can see those industries switch to plant-based alternatives.

 See my post on practical solutions here.